 \subsection{Notation}

-Throughout this section, $k$ is a field of characteristic $p>0$, $G$ a finite group scheme over $k$ and $S$ a commutative $k$-algebra endowed with the structure of a right $k[G]$-comodule algebra via a coaction map $\sigma:S\rightarrow S\otimes k[G]$, see \cite[4.1.2]{MR1243637}.
+Throughout this section, $k$ is a field of characteristic $p>0$, $G$ is a finite group scheme over $k$ and $S$ is a commutative $k$-algebra endowed with the structure of a right $k[G]$-comodule algebra via a coaction map $\sigma:S\rightarrow S\otimes k[G]$, see \cite[4.1.2]{MR1243637}.